demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_SLOPE/README.txt

 This example simulate a flow supercritical flow (Ri<1) entering from the left of the domain.
 An initial slope is followed by a flat topography and a discontinuity.
+There is no sedimentation and no entrainment.
 No friction is considered in this test (RHEOLOGY_FLAG=F).
+Instead of the total energy equation, a simpler transport equation (pure advection) for the temperature is solved (ENERGY_FLAG=F).

 A Python script is provided to create the input file for this example.
-Please provide six arguments:
+Please provide three arguments:

-1) Number of cells
+1) Number of cells in the x-direction

-2) Variables to reconstruct: phys or cons

-3) Order of the RK scheme

-4) Initial solid volume fraction (0;1)
+2) Volume fraction of particles

-5) Erosion coefficient (>0)
+3) Erosion coefficient ( 0 => no erosion )

-6) Settling velocity (>0)

-7) Temperature
+4) Sedimentation coefficient ( 0 => no deposition )

+5) Flow temperature (Kelvin)

 Usage example of the script:

->> ./create_example.py 400 phys 2 1.0 0.0 0.0 300
+>> ./create_example.py 400 1.0 0.0 0.0 300

 Once the input file (IMEX_SfloW2D.inp) is created create a simbolic link of the executable in this folder:

->> ln -s ../../../bin/IMEX_SfloW2D .
+>> ln -s ../../bin/IMEX_SfloW2D .

 Finally, launch the solver: